JotGabiga/JotGabiga/README.md

 ## About me

-### Hi I’m Justyna, a beginner Frontend developer excited to build, develop, and create.
+### Hi I am Justyna, a beginner Frontend developer excited to build, develop, and create.
 Currently switching careers from an Architect into Frontend developer.

-I've been learning frontend programming for two years.
+I have been learning frontend programming for two years.
 In April 2021, I graduated from a [Web programming course with CodersCrew](https://www.coderscamp.edu.pl/) to further deepen my programming skills.

 I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
-I'm also passionate about UX/UI design and the craft of building beautiful and accessible experiences that meet users needs.
+I am also passionate about UX/UI design and the craft of building beautiful and accessible experiences that meet users needs.

 From my previous professional experience I can bring a technical flair, a passion for taking care of the visual side of the project and good organization skills.

-- 🔭 I’m currently working as member of the IT team of [SFI Academic IT Festival](https://sfi.pl/pl/)
+- 🔭 I am currently working as member of the IT team of [SFI Academic IT Festival](https://sfi.pl/pl/)
-- :seedling: I'm currently exploring TypeScript
 - 📫 How to reach me: justynagabiga@gmail.com || [LinkedIn](https://www.linkedin.com/in/justynagabiga/)
 - ⚡ Fun fact: I'm interested in 3D graphics.
 You can see my work on [Behance](https://www.behance.net/justynagabiga1/projects)